Haivision/srt/docs/dev/receiver-unit-pool.md

-3. Regardless of these above, the packet filter, in response to provision of this packet, may produce additional packets, which should be also attempted to be inserted into the recevier buffer.
+3. Regardless of these above, the packet filter, in response to provision of this packet, may produce additional packets, which should be also attempted to be inserted into the receiver buffer.
 The filter will need to pick up units from the Hand container to store them.

 The result can be zero or more packets to be potentially inserted into